Krolaf/Krolaf/README.md

 I particularly enjoy creating scalable applications, APIs, Docker infrastructures, and interactive experiences with Unity.

-Currently working on:
+## 🌴 Karay Studio

+Karay Studio is an independent software and game development studio focused on creating meaningful digital experiences.

+The studio explores several areas including:

+- 🎮 Game development with Unity
+- 🌐 Web applications and backend services
+- ☁️ Self-hosted infrastructures and DevOps
+- 📱 Cross-platform and interactive experiences
+- 🛠 Tools and software built around long-term projects

+Karay Studio's philosophy is centered around learning, craftsmanship, and building projects that are designed to evolve over time.

+Current projects include:

-- 🏰 **Medieval Tower** — RPG & simulation game made with Unity.
+- 🏰 Medieval Tower — an immersive RPG and simulation game.
-- 🍻 **Medieval Tavern** — Real-time social platform inspired by Discord.
+- 🍻 Medieval Tavern — a real-time social platform inspired by community spaces.
-- ☁️ Self-hosted infrastructure with Docker, Nginx Proxy Manager, MongoDB and LiveKit.
-- 📚 Continuously improving my skills through hands-on projects.
+- 🚀 Various experimental tools and software projects.
 ---

 # 💻 Tech Stack